Best Fireproof Safe for Cash and Documents

 If you have a lot of documents and valuables to store, the SentrySafe SFW205GQC is a large, secure safe with a standard 1-hour UL rating.

-It also offers some water resistance, but only up to 8 inches —better than nothing but not quite up to the standards of some of the other safes.
+It also offers some water resistance, but only up to 8 inches —better than nothing, but not quite up to some other safes' standards.

 The safe comes with a bolting kit for added security, but as you have to drill holes in the safe to use this, this could likely affect the fire rating.

-While it’s not UL impact rated, SentrySafe does state the safe is ETL verified to stay intact after a 15-foot fall.
-However, a number of users have raised issues with dented or defective products suggesting that quality control may not be totally reliable.
+While it’s not UL impact-rated, SentrySafe does state the safe is ETL-verified to stay intact after a 15-foot fall.
+However, several users have raised issues with dented or defective products, suggesting that quality control may not be reliable.

 • UL fire rating